zeineldin/DevOps-challenge/README.md

 check ```http://localhost```

-you will find a cote every 10 seconds
+you will find a messages changes every 10 seconds